Uff! Yeh Mohabbat: Production

 The film's casting was announced in 1993 and it was promoted as a "love story in Sikkim".
 It was shot around the same time as Khanna's other films Barsaat (1995) and Jaan (1996) but had a delayed release.

 Soundtrack

-The music for "Uff Yeh Mohabbat" was composed by acclaimed music director duo Nikhil-Vinay.
-Some of the most popular tunes are "Utra na dil mein koi" and "Jab se hai seekha".
+The music for the film was composed by Nikhil-Vinay.
+The lyrics were written by Rani Malik and Vipin Handa.
+Most popular song in album "Utra Na Dil Mein Koi" sang by Kumar Sanu.